 The State Street Investor Confidence Index® (the index) provides an objective, quantitative measure of global risk tolerance of the world’s sophisticated investors.
 Regional components measure separately the risk appetites of institutional investors in North America, Europe and the Asia-Pacific region.

-The index is published at 10 a.m. local time in Boston, Massachusetts on the last Tuesday of each month.
+The Index is released at 10 a.m Eastern Time in the US, on the last Wednesday of each month.

 Confidence in the economy and the capital markets is a critical driver of economic and financial fluctuations and of the business cycle.
 When confidence increases, consumers and investors want to buy consumer goods, durables and invest at prevailing prices.
 When confidence decreases, spending and risk-taking tend to fall.